davidmreed/nonskating.club/content/guides/jam-timer.md

 * Scoreboard is not running or is completely incorrect.

   * [Rules 1.4](https://rules.wftda.com/01_params.html#game-information) requires that the Period Clock, the Jam Clock, and the Official Score be visible to teams, officials, and spectators.
-  * Your response to this situation will vary based on the specific malfunction and the context.
-A local regulation game and a high-level sanctioned tournament will have different tolerance levels for this type of malfunction and any impact it may have on the game.
-  * You may stop the jam and call an Official Time Out to address the issue.
+  * You should stop the jam and call an Official Time Out to address the issue if Rules 1.4 is being violated and your Scoreboard Operator is not able to immediately correct it.
 * Obscene language audible to the audience or directed at an official.

   * Assess a Misconduct penalty.
 See [Casebook C4.3.F](https://rules.wftda.com/casebook/04_c_penalties.html#penalties-for-unsporting-conduct-misconduct)